Forest Preserve (New York): Intensive use area

 Intensive Use areas are places like state campgrounds or "day use" areas (more like a small public park) without camping.
 There may be designated campsites, picnic tables, charcoal grills, public restrooms and shower facilities and swimming areas with lifeguards.
 A fee is charged between May 1 and October 1 for most of these activities, and sometimes just for entering the area.
 DEC manages 45 campgrounds in the Adirondacks and 7 in the Catskills, for a total of 52 (public campgrounds elsewhere in New York are under the authority of the state parks).

 The state's three ski areas — Belleayre Mountain in the Catskills and Gore mountain and Whiteface Mountain in the Adirondacks — also fall under this classification as well.

 There are five day-use areas in the Adirondacks and one (so far) in the Catskills.

 Administrative use area

 This classification applies to a limited number of DEC-owned lands that are managed for other than Forest Preserve purposes.
 It covers a number of facilities devoted to research, some prisons, and state fish hatcheries in both parks.

 Most Administrative Use areas are located close to public roads and are generally in fairly developed areas of their respective parks.

+The law exempts some areas within the park boundaries.
+Land inside the territory of any incorporated village or city does not have to be incorporated into the Forest Preserve.
+The towns of Altona and Dannemora are also excluded, despite being entirely or partially inside the Adirondack Blue Line, due to the large prison facilities located in them.